-Being a goalkeeper is physically and mentally tough.
-You need be agile, strong, fit, focused, brave, decisive.
-You must be fully prepared to carry the weight of the team on your shoulders, wear mistakes, handle stress, and accept that you’ll rarely experience the glory outfield players do.
-You will always face far more criticism than praise.
+Being a goalkeeper is both physically and mentally demanding.
+You need to be agile, strong, fit, focused, brave, and decisive.
+You must be prepared to shoulder the team’s weight, own up to mistakes, handle immense pressure, and accept that you’ll seldom bask in the glory outfield players enjoy.
+Criticism will often outweigh praise.

 The Worst Things About Being A Goalkeeper